 Whey, derived from cheese and casein production, is one of the most suitable by-products for food production.
 Almost without exception, whey-processing technologies result in a waste by-product - usually lactose and mineral-rich permeate in large volumes.
 Science and technology advances, particularly over the past 10 years, have led to a greater understanding of lactose behavior, simple and efficient approaches to its hydrolysis or its isolation at commercial-scale, and improved overall cost-effectiveness in the processing of whey solids.
-No whey utilization strategy will succeed without suitable attention being paid to lactose, as this component represents >75% of whey solids (Smithers, 2008).

 Project materials and product